-The Centre for Tax Analysis in Developing Countries (TAXDEV) at the IFS is a new initiative, funded by the UK’s Department for International Development (DfID), that aims to contribute to more effective tax policy making in developing countries through applied research and policy analysis and a focus on improving the analytical capacity of developing country governments.
+The Centre for Tax Analysis in Developing Countries (TAXDEV) at the IFS aims to contribute to more effective tax policy making in low- and middle-income countries through applied research and policy analysis and a focus on improving the analytical capacity of partner governments.
+TAXDEV is funded by the UK's Department for International Development (DFID).

 The centre's work programme consists of two main components.